sudo's behavior can be modified by Default_Entry lines, as

 Defaults parameters in sudoers, are displayed

-is run by root with the -V
+when sudo is run by root with the -V option.
+If

 the secure_path setting is enabled, its value